oracle-samples/cclunit-framework/doc/CCLUTMOCKING.md

 1. Mocking the tdbexecute `reply_to` entity is unsupported under certain conditions, specifically if the `reply_to` entity is freed prior to calling tdbexecute.
 If this scenario is truly necessary, the best alternative is to define and use a subroutine to free the `reply_to` entity and mock that subroutine to not actually perform the free record statement.

 1. Table mocking produces unexpected results with older versions of CCL if the table and one of its fields have the same name, like `code_value.code_value` for example (32-bit < 8.15.0, 64-bit < 9.3.0).
-Anomalies will occur in all versions of CCL if a mocked entity shares the same name as a table or field queried by the script under test.
+Anomalies will occur in all versions of CCL if a mocked entity shares the same name as a table or field queried by the script-under-test.

+1. Table mocking is ineffective for an rdb command that accesses a field with the same name as the mocked table (32-bit >= 8.15.0, 64-bit >= 9.3.0).

-1. Mock substitutions can fail to occur in older versions of CCL if the script under test executes some other CCL program before declaring/implementing its subroutines (32-bit < 8.14.1, 64-bit < 9.2.4).
+1. Mock substitutions can fail to occur in older versions of CCL if the script-under-test executes some other CCL program before declaring/implementing its subroutines (32-bit < 8.14.1, 64-bit < 9.2.4).

 ## Example
 The following annotated example illustrates some of the APIs available in the CCL Unit Mocking framework.